Maverick2318/openai_chat_summary/README.md

 OpenAI's DaVinci 3 model summarized the transcript as follows:

-      "text": "\n\nPerson 1 reported down time in the Europe region and Person 2, 3, and 4 began looking into it.
+Person 1 reported down time in the Europe region and Person 2, 3, and 4 began looking into it.
 Person 5 ran a diagnostic and Person 6 checked the databases.
 Person 7 suggested talking to the hosting provider and Person 8 found out that the issue was related to the DNS servers.
-Person 1 thanked everyone for"
+Person 1 thanked everyone for...